 The information on our website about NHS complaints is available to everyone.
-We have a self-help information pack you can download or print out which gives you information on how to make a complaint about an NHS service.
+We have a self-help information pack you can download or print out which tells you how to make a complaint about an NHS service.

 One-to-one advocacy service

-Our one-to-one advocacy service is for people who feel they need personal support to be able to make a complaint.
+Our one-to-one advocacy service is for people who feel they need personal support to make a complaint.
 There are lots of reasons why personal support might be helpful:

-- you may have difficulty understanding the process and/or remembering information
+- you may find it hard to understand the process or remember information

 - you may be recently bereaved so are not able to think in your usual way

-- you may not have English as your first language
+- you may not speak English as your first language

 - you may have communication issues caused by physical disability, sensory impairment, mental illness, or learning disability

 What sort of complaints do people make?

 Here are some types of complaints we offer support with: